verifythis/verifythis.github.io/_posts/2020-11-20-onlinenov.md

 like to seize the opportunity to use the challenge and the available solutions to stipulate a discussion on the features that an ideal specification language would possess for this purpose.

-We would like to seize the opportunity and use 2 hours during the week originally planned for the seminar to have a discussion on the features that an ideal specification language would possess.
 We will use the recent Verify This Long Term Challenge as a show case.

 **Friday, 27th November 2020 10:00 - 12:00 UTC**